marmelab/react-admin/docs/Architecture.md

 Many excellent open-source libraries already address partial requirements of B2B apps: data fetching, forms, UI components, testing, etc.

-Rather than reinventing the wheel, react-admin uses the the best tools in each category (in terms of features, developer experience, active maintenance, documentation, user base), and provides a glue around these libraries.
+Rather than reinventing the wheel, react-admin uses the best tools in each category (in terms of features, developer experience, active maintenance, documentation, user base), and provides a glue around these libraries.

 In react-admin v4, these libraries are called react-query, react-router, react-hook-form, MUI, testing-library, date-fns, and lodash.